 The IRA Financial Trust Advantage

 The self-directed retirement experts at IRA Financial Trust will help you establish your Self-Directed IRA or Checkbook Control IRA quickly and easily.
 Once your new Self-Directed IRA account has been established with IRA Financial Trust, we will assist you in rolling over your current retirement funds or make IRA contributions to your account.
-All rollover and IRA contributions will be held with the Northern Trust, where you will receive FDIC protection of up to $250,000 of cash before the funds are invested in alternative assets at the client’s direction.
+All rollover and IRA contributions will be held with Capital One Bank, where you will receive FDIC protection of up to $250,000 of cash before the funds are invested in alternative assets at the client’s direction.

 What We Offer